blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/post_intro.md

 state legislative races by our number one criterion: is this a race the Dem *can* win but also one the Dem is *not certain* to win.

-We think donating efficiently to state-legislative is extremely important, so, despite the challenges, we attempted to estimate winnability using the available data.
+We think donating efficiently to state-legislative elections is extremely important, so, despite the challenges, we attempted to estimate winnability using the available data.
 Below we’ll look at our